 Here’s how the Almanack paid tribute to him that year.

-Alfred Richard Gover, of Surrey, did not realize his ambition last season of gaining a place in the team for Australia, but in taking 200 wickets he accomplished a feat no English fast bowler had performed for 39 years.
-In those far-distant days of 1897, Tom Richardson – even the younger generation scarcely need telling that he also wore the Surrey cap – claimed 273 wickets in all matches while in 26 county fixtures his successes numbered 238.
+Alfred Richard Gover, of Surrey, did not realize his ambition last season of gaining a place in the team for Australia, but in taking 200 wickets, he accomplished a feat no English fast bowler had performed for 39 years.
+In those far-distant days of 1897, Tom Richardson—even the younger generation scarcely needs to know that he also wore the Surrey cap—claimed 273 wickets in all matches, while in 26 county fixtures, his successes numbered 238.

 From an early age, Gover was a fast bowler and Mr. Roberts gave him every encouragement.
 Being school captain, young Gover, as he now confesses, used to open the batting as well as the bowling.
-Although it is only recently he has been able to keep up his end as a run-getter for Surrey.
-Alf Gover left the school at the age of just 16, and when he entered the building trade as a structural engineer and at weekends assisted West Wimbledon.
+Although it is only recently that he has been able to keep up his end as a run-getter for Surrey,.
+Alf Gover left the school at the age of just 16, and when he entered the building trade as a structural engineer, he assisted West Wimbledon at weekends.

 A colleague at his business, who was an enthusiastic member of Essex CCC, introduced him to county cricket, and visiting Leyton in July 1926, Gover was given a trial at the nets.
-To his delight, he bowled J WHT Douglas several times and the famous Essex captain and CP McGahey were so impressed that he was convinced to try his fortune with Essex.
-Gover agreed and the following season traveled with the Essex team as a twelfth man to The Oval.
+To his delight, he bowled J W. Douglas several times and the famous Essex captain and CP McGahey were so impressed that he was convinced to try his fortune with Essex.
+Gover agreed, and the following season, he traveled with the Essex team as a twelfth man to The Oval.

-There a chance conversation with Herbert Strudwick, to whom he revealed that he was born in Surrey, led to Gover changing his county, Essex did not desire to lose him and made every effort to keep him, but Gover thought his prospects would be brighter with Surrey and in September 1927 he went to his native county.
+A chance conversation with Herbert Strudwick, to whom he revealed that he was born in Surrey, led to Gover changing his county, Essex did not desire to lose him and made every effort to keep him, but Gover thought his prospects would be brighter with Surrey, and in September 1927 he went to his native county.

 Surrey lost little time in giving him a chance to prove his worth and he made his debut in June 1928 against Sussex at Horsham.
-Though showing great promise Gover did not realize expectations until 1930 when he received his county can since then.
-Alf Gover has been a regular member of the side and to date, he claims 846 wickets in first-class matches.
+Though showing great promise, Gover did not realize expectations until 1930, when he received his county can.
+Alf Gover has been a regular member of the side, and to date, he has claimed 846 wickets in first-class matches.

-For many years Gover experienced some trouble over his run.
+For many years, Gover experienced some trouble during his run.
 Alf Gover had a habit of overstepping the crease and being no-balled, but by assiduous practice, he has almost eradicated those faults.
 He says he owes much to the excellent advice he received from Razor Smith and Strudwick.
 By regular practice during the winter months at Strudwick’s indoor school, he improved his run and delivery.

-Alf Gover proper body action enables him to generate that nasty break-back that brings him so many wickets.
+Alf Gover’s proper body action enables him to generate that nasty break-back that brings him so many wickets.
 Also further, he bowls the out-swinger with deadly effect.
-It was in 1933 that he made a big advance and the following year Gover was twice reserved for England against Australia.
-However, prior to 1936, his appearances in representative cricket were partial to Gentlemen’s and Players’ matches at The Oval and to Festival games.
+It was in 1933 that he made a big advance, and the following year, Gover was twice reserved for England against Australia.
+However, prior to 1936, his appearances in representative cricket were limited to gentlemen’s and players’ matches at the Oval and to festival games.

-When the last summer he bowled in a such devastating fashion that he was picked for the Test Trial and the Gentlemen and Players match at Lord’s and thoroughly justified his choice.
-Given his first chance in a Test match – against India at Manchester.
-He had a heart-breaking experience, for on the first morning two catches were dropped off his bowling and within an hour the over-prepared pitch became less suited to a bowler of his pace.
+Last summer, he bowled in such a devastating fashion that he was picked for the Test Trial and the Gentlemen and Players match at Lord’s and thoroughly justified his choice.
+Given his first chance in a Test match against India at Manchester,.
+He had a heartbreaking experience, for on the first morning, two catches were dropped off his bowling, and within an hour, the over-prepared pitch became less suited to a bowler of his pace.

 At his home, Alf Gover treasures two mounted cricket balls presented to him in recognition of notable performances.
 One commemorates his feat of taking four wickets with four successive deliveries at Worcester in 1935 and the other his 200th wicket on the last day of the 1936 season at Scarborough. – This article first appeared in the 1937 edition of Wisden Cricketers’ Almanack.